 TABLE 17.38.040(A): REQUIRED ON-SITE PARKING SPACES Use Classification Required Parking Spaces and Additional Regulations Crop Cultivation 2 spaces per acre of cultivated land.
 Greenhouse 1 space per 1,000 sq. ft. floor area.
 Accessory Uses Caretaker Unit 1 space Family Day Care Small None in addition to what is required for the residential use.
-Large 1 space for every 2 employees, plus an area for loading and unloading children, on or off site.
-(Required spaces for the primary residential use and areas of the residential driveway within a setback may be counted toward meeting these requirements).
+Large None in addition to what is required for the residential use.

 - B. Calculation of Required Spaces.
-The number of required parking spaces must be calculated according to the following rules: - 1.
-Employees.
-Where an on-site parking or loading requirement is stated as a ratio of parking spaces to employees, the number of employees must be based on the total employees employed by the use; - 2.
-Bedrooms.
+The number of required parking spaces must be calculated according to the following rules: - Employees.
+Where an on-site parking or loading requirement is stated as a ratio of parking spaces to employees, the number of employees must be based on the total employees employed by the use; - Bedrooms.
 Where an on-site parking requirement is stated as a ratio of parking spaces to bedrooms, any rooms having the potential of being a bedroom and meeting the standards of the California Building Code as a sleeping room must be counted as a bedroom; - 3.
 Students or Clients.
 Where a parking or loading requirement is stated as a ratio of parking spaces to students, the number is assumed to be the number of students or clients at the State-certified capacity or at Building Code occupancy where no State certification is required; and - 4.
 Seats.
 Where parking requirements are stated as a ratio of parking spaces to seats, each 30 inches of bench-type seating at maximum seating capacity is counted as one seat. - C. Sites with Multiple Uses.
 If more than one type of land use is located on a site, the number of required on-site parking spaces and loading spaces must be equal to the sum of the requirements calculated separately for each use, unless a reduction is approved pursuant to this Chapter. - D. Calculation of Parking Requirements for Industrial Uses.
 The following standards apply when calculating the required number of parking for Industrial uses: - 1.
 Specified Tenants.
 Where tenants are specified and listed by name of company, parking is calculated according to uses identified on the floor plan; and - 2.
 Unspecified Tenants.
 Where tenants are not specified, and the use described on the plans is industrial or warehouse, parking is calculated based on 25 percent of the floor space being used for office uses, and 75 percent of the space being used for warehouse use, based on the parking ratios for those uses specified in Table 17.38.040(A), above.